 This is a helpful guide discussing how to write the perfect Instagram bio.

-This guide is tailored towards photographers and the same principles and ideas apply to other creators.
+While this guide is tailored towards photographers, the same principles and ideas apply to other artists and creators.

 In this all-new guide you’ll learn about: